warun1801/A-TSP/README.md

 # A*-TSP
-Traveling salesman problem solution using A* search
+Traveling salesman problem solution using A* search.
 It uses Prims MST as an admissible heuristic.